duleorlovic/blog/_posts/2016-02-10-javascript-theory.markdown

 run();
 ~~~

-This will print 5,5,5,5,5 since at the time function is called, `for` loop
+This will print 5,5,5,5,5 since at the time function is created it reference to
-already set i to 5.
-More correct is to call inner function when you define it
+variable `i`, but when function is called `for` loop already set `i` to 5.
+More
+correct is to call inner function when you define it

 ~~~
 function create() {